Anandvs084/To-Do-List/README.md

 # To-Do-List
-Created a To-do-list using React JS,HTML,CSS
+Created a To-do-list using React JS,HTML,CSS.
 Used the useState functions